 Clinicians managing such patients may have devised individualized treatment plans that work best for a particular patient with a particular health condition.
-These "Exceptional Care Plans" (ECP; also referred to as "Emergency Treatment Plans") are documented in Connect Care using a workflow that ensures that the existence of the plan is prominently flagged for other providers, and that relevant review or expiration dates are highlighted.
+These "Exceptional Care Plans" (ECP; also referred to as "Emergency Treatment Plans" or "Exceptional Treatment Plans") are documented in Connect Care using a workflow that ensures that the existence of the plan is prominently flagged for other providers, and that relevant review or expiration dates are highlighted.

 Exceptional Care Plan Flags

 That a patient has an active ECP is highlighted at the top of the patient StoryBoard (left-most column of all opened patient charts in Connect Care) with a "FYI" (flag icon) that can be selected to open the "FYI" activity within a chart.
 The same activity can be used to add a new ECP flag or to remove an ECP FYI flag if the care plan has expired or is otherwise no longer needed.